google/stenographer/DESIGN.md

      only visible to the stenographer POSIX group.

-Granting access to stenographer on a local machine is as simple as adding a analyst to the 'stenographer' POSIX group, thus allowing them read access to the client key in the certificate directory.
+Granting access to stenographer on a local machine is as simple as adding a analyst to the `stenographer` POSIX group, thus allowing them read access to the client key in the certificate directory.
 Revoking access involves removing the analyst from the POSIX group, then restarting stenographer in order to generate new certs/keys (and thus invalidate any old keys the analyst may have copied to